-Before creating a Golden Record from multiple data sources, Helix must first determine which records from the various data sources refer to the same person.
+Before creating a Golden Record from multiple data sets, Helix must first determine which records from the various data sets refer to the same person.
 The matching rules define the criteria used to decide when two records belong to the same person.
 Power users can customize the rules; other users may only view them.
 The matching process runs nightly.

 Note: These matching rules are only for the Golden Record.
 They are not used for deduplication in KORE Ticketing.